mwdavids/FamilyNetworks/README.md

 ## References

 Cruz, Cesi, Julien Labonne, and Pablo Querubin (2016).
 “Politician Family Networks and Electoral Outcomes”.
-In: *Working Paper*.
+Revise and Resubmit at *American Economic Review*.

 Querubin, Pablo (2011).
-“Political Reform and Elite Persistence: Term Limits and Political Dynasties in the Philippines”.
-In: *Working paper*.
+“Political Reform and Elite Persistence: Term Limits and Political Dynasties in the Philippines”. *Working paper*.